 Oakes, an interdisciplinary sculptor, designs and produces his own circuit boards as the main material for his sound and light sculptures using a DIY approach.
 Through system-generated light and sound, these sculptures reveal how the mechanical components of computer-based technology work and function.

-The Segal Gallery is open Tuesday, Wednesday, Friday from noon to 5 p.m.; Thursday from noon to 7 p.m.; and on select Saturdays of the month and by appointment.
+The Segal Gallery is open Tuesday through Friday, noon to 4 p.m. and by appointment.
 The current Case Studies exhibition located in the Kasser Theater is viewable when the box office is open, Tuesdays from noon to 6 p.m. and Monday through Friday from noon to 6 p.m.

 For additional information, visit the University Galleries website at montclair.edu/galleries.